 - Add herbs and seasonings – fresh sage, dried parsley, salt, and pepper.

-- Add the vegetable mixture to the sausage and bread cubes and toss until well combined.
+- Add the vegetables to the sausage and bread cubes and toss until well combined.

 - Whisk eggs with broth and pour into the stuffing.
 Add more broth as needed until the bread cubes are soft and evenly moist.